mhpob/actions/README.md

 # setup-vdat-action

+**Action archived on July 8, 2024 due to Innovasea's restrictive EULA**

 This action installs the VDAT executable that drives [Innovasea's Fathom software](https://www.innovasea.com/fish-tracking/products/fathom-software/).
 Windows, Linux, and macOS operating systems are supported.
 It does this by